In His Later Years Hulk Hogan Was a Republican, but This Wasn't Always the Case

 Article continues below advertisement

-With all that in the past, it looks like Hogan now supports the Republican party above all others, which includes support for Trump getting his second term in the White House.
-When Hogan appeared as a celebrity guest speaker at the RNC, he ripped off his shirt to reveal a Trump-Vance shirt underneath and declared that, despite trying to 'stay out of politics," he wanted to "let Trumpmania make America great again!"
+Hulk kept that Republican momentum up when he appeared as a celebrity guest speaker at the 2024 RNC.
+He ripped off his shirt to reveal a Trump-Vance shirt underneath and declared that despite trying to 'stay out of politics," he wanted to "let Trumpmania make America great again!"
 This is, of course, in reference to his long-running "Hulkamania" tagline.

 Article continues below advertisement

 It's not unusual for celebrities of various calibers to appear at the RNC in support of the presidential candidate.
-In this case, Hogan was brought on to speak about Trump, but so was reality TV star Savannah Chrisley and model and television personality Amber Rose.
-Despite Hogan's past with politics, in which he supported both major parties, he is now in support of Trump's return to office, and that's why he spoke at the RNC.
+In this case, Hulk was brought on to speak about Trump, but so were reality TV star Savannah Chrisley and model and television personality Amber Rose.
+Despite Hogan's past with politics, in which he supported both major parties, he supported Trump's third run at the presidency and wanted to support him in the biggest way possible.

 Hulk Hogan rips off his short at the RNC